Common Queries for Le French Teacher

 Where do you hold your teaching sessions?

-Currently, classes are held in my home located in the community of Glendale, close to Sarcee Trail and 17 Ave SW.
-I anticipate adding a second location in September 2022.
+Currently, I offer both online and in-person classes.
+In-person classes are held in my home located in the community of Glendale, close to Sarcee Trail and 17 Ave SW.
+A second location may be added in the near future.

 Where did you learn your French?
 Do you teach Quebec French or France French?

 I began speaking French in kindergarten when my parents enrolled me in French immersion.
 I continued in French immersion until the end of high school and then again in university where I completed my education degree in French.

 As for France versus Quebec French, I find it interesting how often this question comes up.
 Like British English versus American English, it's all English with little differences (ie. petrol vs. gas).
 In school, my teachers spoke in more of a Parisian way and that is closer to the French I speak.
 Again, the differences are small - certain words are more common to one region than the other.